cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 both vertically and horizontally.
 This is an example of the sophisticated algorithms used in these tools.

-Our design is now on silicon!
-Obviously there are many more steps required before you can really tape out a chip.
-We would need to add an I/O ring with pads so we can connect the chip to the package, we would need to do further verification, and additional optimization.

-For example, one thing we want to do is verify that the gate-level netlist matches what is really in the final layout.
+Another final step do is verify that the gate-level netlist matches what is really in the final layout.
 We can do this using the `verifyConnectivity` command.
 We can also do a preliminary "design rule check" to make sure that the generated metal interconnect does not violate any design rules with the `verify_drc` command.

 ```